 For the enjoyment of City residents and their dogs, the following rules apply at the Dog Parks and Exercise Areas:

-- Dog areas are open from sunrise to sunset
+- Unless otherwise posted, dog parks and areas are open from sunrise to sunset

 - All dogs must be under their handlers' control.